perplexedpigmy/cordoba/README.md

       || [](const auto& err) { cout << "Oops: " <<  err << endl; };
 ```

-If you need or want to trace the library's internals you can use [spdlog](https://github.com/gabime/spdlog),
+If you need to trace the library's internals you can use [spdlog](https://github.com/gabime/spdlog),
-You can configure it as you need and use `setLogger` to tell the library to use it to log what it is doing.
+You can configure it as you need and use `setLogger` to tell the library to use it to log its internal logging.
 An example for that can be seen in the `greens` utility, where the logger is used for both the library and the using app.

 ```c++